Motor Vehicle Accident Cases

 Franklin County | $280,000 Settlement

-The plaintiffs in this case suffered injuries when another driver, Leslie Anderson, drove her car left of center and into plaintiff’s lane of travel, crashing into plaintiff.
-Ms. Anderson had inadequate insurance to cover the injuries, and plaintiffs had to file suit against their own insurance company, Westfield Insurance.
-Westfield tried to argue that Ms. Anderson had a stroke and that was the reason she crashed into plaintiff’s car, in order to avoid liability.
-Leeseberg & Valentine successfully obtained summary judgment on that “sudden medical emergency” defense and Westfield ultimately agreed to a settlement of the claims.
+The plaintiffs in this case suffered injuries when another driver, Leslie Anderson, drove her car left of center and into the plaintiffs’ lane of travel, crashing into the plaintiffs.
+Ms. Anderson had inadequate insurance to cover the injuries, and the plaintiffs had to file suit against their own insurance company, Westfield Insurance.
+To avoid liability, Westfield tried to argue that Ms. Anderson had had a stroke, which was why she crashed into the plaintiffs’ car.
+Leeseberg & Valentine successfully obtained summary judgment on that “sudden medical emergency” defense, and Westfield ultimately agreed to a settlement of the claims.

 Franklin County | $250,000 Settlement

-Settlement following death of an 18 year old high school student who attended an underage drinking party at the defendants’ home, became intoxicated, and crashed his car on the way home from that party.
+Settlement following the death of an 18-year-old high school student who attended an underage drinking party at the defendants’ home, became intoxicated and crashed his car on the way home from that party.

 Crawford County | $410,000 Settlement

-The decedent was riding her bicycle when a semi-truck attempted to pass her while speeding and without verbally signaling his intent to pass.
-The bike rider, unaware of the truck’s presence, began a U-turn to head the other direction.
-During this U-turn, she was struck by the semi-truck, suffering fatal injuries.
+The decedent was riding her bicycle when a semi truck attempted to pass her while speeding and without verbally signaling his intent to pass.
+The bike rider, unaware of the truck’s presence, began a U-turn to head in the other direction.
+During this U-turn, she was struck by the semi truck and suffered fatal injuries.
 The bike rider was retired with adult children and a spouse, but economic damages were limited.
-There were significant disputes as to liability for the crash and death, and ultimately the case was settled by the parties.
+There were significant disputes as to liability for the crash and death, and ultimately, the case was settled by the parties.